kelasol/complete-intro-to-react-v5/myNotes/05-Hooks.md

 So now it says Seattle, WA right there, right?
 And if we start typing in there, notice that it's changing alongside of, because every time it re-renders, right, it's outputting that location there.
 So I could put Salt Lake City, Utah.

 > > Speaker 2: Is using state different than setting state in this context, then, because it's setting a default, out of the box here.

+### What a Hook returns

-> > Yes, so useState is like creating a hook, right?
-So and, when you get back a hook, you get back an array of two things.
-The first thing is always going to be the current state of it.
+- :star: **Yes, so `useState` is like creating a hook, right?
+So and, when you get back a hook, you get back an array of two things.**
+- **The first thing is always going to be the current state of it.**

-The second thing is always going to be an updater function for that particular piece of statement, right?
-So useState creates the hook.
+- **The second thing is always going to be an updater function for that particular piece of statement**

+So `useState` creates the hook.
 This is called set location because I chose to call it that, but you could totally call this updateLocation.
 It's a function that gives you back the updates that particular thing.

-I choose to always call it set because then I can kind of see it, but that's just a convention that I have.
+I choose to always call it `set` because then I can kind of see it, but that's just a convention that I have.
 That's not an industry best practice or anything like that.
 Does that answer your question?
 Cool.
 I should call out here, this might look a little weird to you.

+### Hooks use destructuring array patterns

-This is also destructuring, right, because I know this is gonna be an array.
+**This is also destructuring, right, because I know this is gonna be an array.
 This always gives back an array.
 And I know that the first item is always the state, and I always know the second item is the updater function.
-So that's why that's an array.
-Makes sense?
+So that's why that's an array.** Makes sense?

-Cool.
+### Hooks supplant use of setState

-So historically, if you've been writing React, you would have had to use something called set state, right?
-This is kind of supplanting the need for set state for these function components.
+So historically, if you've been writing React, you would have had to use something called **set state, right?
+This is kind of supplanting the need for set state for these function components**.
 I will show you later how to do that because it's important cuz it's still very much a part of the React ecosystem.

 But for now, this is the way to do state with hooks.

 ## Best Practices for Hooks

+### Hooks never instead conditions

-An absolutely fundamental key thing that I need you to really understand right now with hooks is they never go inside of if statements, and they never go inside for loops or anything like that.
+- :star: **An absolutely fundamental key thing that I need you to really understand right now with hooks is they never go inside of `if` statements, and they never go inside `for` loops or anything like that.**

 Why?
-So I can't say like, if (something), I can't do this.
+So I can't say like, `if (something)`, I can't do this.
 This is not okay, never do this.

-The way that hooks work is, basically, they're keeping track of the order that you're creating hooks.
+**The way that hooks work is, basically, they're keeping track of the order that you're creating hooks**.
 So if I have another hook underneath this, like for example, like for the animal, and setAnimal.
-And we'll make this dog or something like that.
-The way that they're keeping track of each individual piece of state is they're keeping track of the order that you're calling these things in, right?
+And we'll make this dog or something like that. **The way that they're keeping track of each individual piece of state is they're keeping track of the order that you're calling these things in**, right?

 So if I call these things out of order or if I have an if statement, and then, let's just imagine [INAUDIBLE], if something